Day of action against abuse of power on November 27, 2025

 Teresa Hager

 The lecture followed by a mini-workshop introduces the work of intimacy coordination.
-How can professional frameworks be created that are based on consent, respectful treatment of boundaries, desexualization, choreography techniques and documentation?
+How can a professional framework be created that is based on consent, respectful handling of boundaries, desexualization, choreography techniques and documentation?
 The basis is the concept of Theatrical Intimacy Education (TIE) developed by Chelsea Pace and Laura Rikard.

 Frauke Aulbert & Dr. Shin-Hyang Yun